andrei-punko/dev-faqs/faqs/DB.md

 select TABLE_SCHEMA, TABLE_NAME, TABLE_TYPE, ROW_COUNT_ESTIMATE from INFORMATION_SCHEMA.TABLES where TABLE_SCHEMA='PUBLIC';
 ```

-## Fix the issue when liquibase checksum validation failed while migration file was not modified
+## Fix the issue when Liquibase checksum validation failed while migration file was not modified
 https://forum.liquibase.org/t/how-to-fix-validationfailedexception-in-liquibase-checksum/6780/5

 Update the `databasechangelog` table, setting the md5sum to NULL for the particular row